 Motorcycle riders in our area are required by New Jersey state law to wear a helmet while operating a motorbike for head protection in the event of an accident.
 Failure to wear a protective helmet may lead to you being found partially liable for injuries you sustain in a motorcycle accident.

 Motorcycle Accident Reporting

 If a car or truck crashes into a parked or unattended bike, the motorist is required under N.J.R.S. §39:4-129(d) to inform the owner of the damaged motorcycle.
 A motorist can either place a written notice with his or her contact information on the bike itself or notify local police about the incident.

 Remaining at a Motorcycle Accident Site in Vineland

 The New Jersey Code of Criminal Justice establishes several mandates related to motorcycle collisions.
 For example, a driver who leaves the scene of a crash may be subject to criminal penalties under N.J.R.S. §2C:11-5.1.
-Fleeing the scene of an accident might be used as evidence in a civil suit of a motorist’s wrongdoing, and such evidence could be gathered and evaluated by a skilled motorcycle wreck lawyer in Vineland.
+Fleeing the scene of a motorcycle collision might be used as evidence in a civil suit of a motorist’s wrongdoing, and such evidence could be gathered and evaluated by a skilled lawyer in our area.